Arthur-Gyulabyan/todo-app-2/.qlerify/gwt-templates/gwt-given-a-todo-exists,-when-a-client-sends-a-'delete-todo'-command-with-the-todo-id,-then-a-'todo-deleted'-event-occurs-and-the-todo-is-removed-from-the-system..md

 - FILE and TAG must be ALL UPPERCASE, enclosed in triple equals (===).
 - FILE = full path inside tests/, e.g. tests/todo/create-todo-given-no-todo-exists.feature.
 - TAG = gwt-<GWT_ID> where <GWT_ID> is from "Current Given-When-Then Information".
+- Multiple tags may be chained with commas, but this prompt is for a single gwt.
 - Output both the .feature file and its matching .test.js file.
 - Output only new or modified files — do not include unchanged files.
 - No explanations or comments — only file path, tag, and code block.